reshamas/reshamas.github.io/_posts/2019-11-15-on-receiving-2019-community-leadership-award-from-numfocus.md

 It’s wonderful that both these events happened, even if both were the same weekend.

 The SF chapter of WiMLDS (Women in Machine Learning & Data Science) was founded 6 years ago.
-I’ve organized the sprint 3 years in a row in NYC (2017-2019), and after numerous emails, phone calls and calendar checks, I was excited to bring the scikit sprint to the Bay Area WiMLDS for the first time.
+I’ve organized the sprint 3 years in a row in NYC (2017-2019), and after numerous emails, phone calls and calendar checks, I was excited to bring the scikit sprint to the Bay Area WiMLDS for the first time.  ( [NYC 2019 sprint](https://twitter.com/i/moments/1168528872553570304) and [Bay Area 2019 sprint](https://twitter.com/i/moments/1196432895549857794) twitter moments)

 Receiving this award and running the sprint on the same day:  it was a good scheduling conflict to have.
 I will take it. 🙂